-Field Subfield Description USR_ALM This block controls watchdog relay output.
-Priority (Range: 0.15) The priority of the alarms that are required to open the relay must match this setting.
-[60 This block contains the replaced by the node ne name will be Options ; Many of the subfields appear during use of t ce to this a pplication.
-They are included here e because they FPdis1 Leave as default (FALS E) FPdis2 Leave as default: TRUE in the single lo op controlle ers, FALSE in the dual loop controll ers FPdis3 Leave as default: TRUE in all but ratio controller, f ALSE in ra itio control ler FPdis4 Leave as default (TRUE .)
-NoKeyPrt The default (TRUE) allo This should normally b he security key.
+Block Field Subfield Description Description USR_AL .M This block controls wat chdog relay out put.
+Priority (Range: 0-15) The priority of the alarms that are required to open the relay must match this setting.
+T60 is block contains the basic options of the controller as an instrument.
+The in the name will be placed by the node number in hex when the strategy is loaded.
+E.g. C6 Options ; Many of the subfields happear during use of the ce to this a pplication They are included here e because they FPdis1 Leave as default (FALSI E) FPdis2 Leave as default: TRUE in the single lo op control lers, FALSE in the dua I loop contro llers FPdis3 Leave as default: TRUE in all but ratio controller, FALSE in r atio contro ller FPdis4 Leave as default (TRUE) NoKeyPrt The default (TRUE) allow This should normally be , the security key.
 NoKeyFul This should be left as default (FALSE).
 Setting this TRUE allows access to all the parameters in the controller without the use of a full access key.
 LEDtest If set TRUE all the LEDs on the front pa nel light.
-It resets itself to FALSE CommsDis This is internally wired and may be used only for reading the state of the ALIN and Bisync communications.
-TRUE: parameter 'writes' inhibited; FALSE: communications fully enabled FullSave If set TRUE the parame on cold start.
-This or P resets itself to FALSE PartSave This is the same as Ful This allows tuning para start up conditions.
-BinSpd1) Diama haud sata BinSpd1 FALSE FALSE TRUE TRUE BinSpd2 Bisync baud rate: BinSpd2 FALSE TRUE FALSE TRUE Baud rate = 9600 4800 1200 300 default Protectd Leave as default (TRUE :) E2Form1 This and E2Form2 when used together in sequence will reformat the EEPROM filing system.
-The sequence is relatively complex to make it unlikely that the EEPROM is reformatted accidentally.
-E2Form2 (See previous) -
+I t resets itse If to FALSE CommsDis This is internally wired cations.
+TRUE: parame Bisync communi FullSave If set TRUE the parameters in the running database are saved to file.
+These parameters will be used on cold start.
+This or ParlSave should be used after configuration to ensure the set up is not lost.
+It PartSave This is the same as FullSave except local setpoints, control outputs and control modes are not sa This allows tuning parameters to be set up and saved during commissioning without overwriting start up conditions.
+BinSpd1) Diama haud nata BinSpd1 FALSE FALSE TRUE TRUE BinSpd2 Bisync baud rate: BinSpd2 FALSE TRUE FALSE TRUE Baud rate = 9600 4800 1200 300 default Protectd Leave as default (TRUE) E2Form1 This and E2Form2 whe sequence is relatively of E2Form2 (See previous) -

-Table 5-5 Loop 4 parameters
+Table 5-6 Loop 4 parameters